-Chapter(s) Specific Objective(s) Covered Specific Objective(s) Ch.
+Covered Specific Objective(s) Ch.
 1 & Ch.
 2 To introduce the student to the topic of Economics and explain the importance of the subject as it affects individuals' lives To define Economics and the terms that are normally used in economic discussions, including theories on equitable distribution of the benefits of production.
 To look at job opportunities available to the "labor resource" in a "market-oriented" economy, breaking down the "labor resource" into specific groups based on factors such as age, gender & ethnicity To explain the importance of the scientific approach in observing marketplace activity.
 To distinguish between objective & value-judgments in analyzing market activity, including the employment market To explain how graphs & models are used to illustrate economic concepts Other specific objectives are to understand: That economics is about the allocation of scarce resources.
 That individuals face trade-offs.
 The meaning of opportunity cost.
 How to use marginal reasoning when making decisions.
 How incentives affect people's behavior.
 Why trade among people or nations can be good for everyone.
 Why markets are a good, but not perfect, way to allocate resources.
-Why markets are a good, but not perfect, way to anocate resources.
 What determines some trends in the overall economy.
 How economists apply the methods of science.
 How assumptions and models can shed light on the world.
 Two simple models: the circular flow and the production possibilities frontier.
 The difference between microeconomics and macroeconomics.
-The difference between positive and normative statements.
+The difference between microeconomics and macroeconomics.
 The role of economists in making policy.
-Why accompanions discourse with one enother.
 Why economists sometimes disagree with one another.
-O To calculate the effect of price changes on demand & supply (measuring).
 Ch.
 4, Ch.
 5 & Ch.
 6 To calculate the effect of price changes on demand & supply (measuring "elasticity"), including analysis of how price changes can affect demand from different groups of consumers due to such factors as age, gender & ethnicity To illustrate and explain the effects of Government interference in the marketplace through Price Ceilings, Price Floors.
-To describe the approaches used by Government to encourage more or less production of particular goods or services & their impact on certain groups in society
+To describe the approaches used by Government to encourage more or less production of particular goods or services & their impact on certain groups in society Other specific objectives are to understand: